michaelstucki/project-1---random-quote-generator/README.md

 # project-1---random-quote-generator
 I attempted to exceed expectations.
-This project randomly selects a quotes from an array of quote objects and display the quote to the web page.
+This project randomly selects a quote from an array of quote objects and displays the quote to the web page.